 In the Garden

 Add bee balm to flower beds or an herb garden for life and color.
-Try it in view of a window so you won’t miss the acrobatics of hummingbirds that visit in summer.
+Try growing bee balm in view of a window so you won’t miss the acrobatics of hummingbirds that visit in summer.
 Bee balm also attracts butterflies and bees.
 In a sunny field or meadow, let plants spread and multiply to create a blanket of color.

 Soil, Planting, and Care